larryheck/larryheck.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: true  # includes social icons at bottom of the page
 ---

 I am the R. S. Farmer Jr Advanced Computing Concepts Endowed Chair, a Georgia Research Alliance Eminent Scholar, co-Executive Director of the Machine Learning Center (ML@GT), and a Professor at the Georgia Institute of Technology.
 I have a joint appointment in the College of Engineering (Electrical & Computer Engineering) and the College of Computing (Interactive Computing).